LOCATION: Greenville | DE

 STATUS: Completed 2012

-The original stainless steel sink was salvaged and worked back into the design.
-Window sills were lowered to provide better views.
+One of two original custom stainless steel sinks was reused, and window sills were lowered to offer better views.

-Black walnut countertops, chosen for their handsome furniture-like appearance, complement the new custom cabinets.
+Black walnut countertops, chosen for their handsome, furniture-grade appearance, complement and contrast the soft cabinet color.

-French doors replace a set of windows in the new casual dining area providing easy access to the back yard for the children.
-As a part of the project, the metal casement windows throughout the home including the sun porch were replaced with aluminum clad double-hung windows.
+New French doors replace a pair of windows in the new breakfast area, providing direct access to the back yard and patio.
+As part of the project, metal windows and doors throughout the house were replaced with aluminum-clad, divided light windows and doors.